Jodi Berger Cardoso

 Personal Statement

-Dr. Jodi Berger Cardoso has over 15 years of clinical experience working with immigrant populations.
-Dr. Cardoso’s research examines how exposure to trauma and psychosocial stress before, during and post-migration affects the mental health of Latino immigrants and their children.
-She has been funded to examine the unique stressors associated parenting in the context of deportation risk; trauma, coping strategies, and substance use behaviors in unaccompanied migrant youth; and the local and state challenges associated with large influxes of Central American children and families on school, legal and health and human services in the Houston area.
-Recently, she received a grant from the Robert Wood Johnson Foundation to examine the effects of immigration enforcement on the mental health outcomes of Latino youth.
-Dr. Cardoso works with several humanitarian organizations that focus on providing legal and mental health services to immigrants, unaccompanied minor youth, and refugees that have experienced trauma.
-She has served as an expert witness in gender based violence and child trauma cases.
-At the invitation of Houston Mayor Sylvester Turner, she joined The Welcoming Houston Task Force, a new initiative that aims to enhance inclusion and lasting economic integration of new Americans through public policy and by implementing community-based initiatives.
-Prior to getting a degree in social work, Dr. Cardoso was a Peace Corps volunteer in Ecuador (1999-2002).
+Dr. Jodi Berger Cardoso has over 20 years of clinical and research experience working with children, youth, and families.
+Dr. Cardoso’s research examines how exposure to stress and trauma impact the mental health of children and their caregivers.
+She is particularly interested in how psychological stress before, during, and post-migration affects the mental health and family processes of immigrants and refugees from Latin America.
+Dr. Cardoso has been instrumental in testing culturally attuned prevention and intervention programs that reduce psychosocial stress and treat developmental trauma and its consequences, such as complex posttraumatic stress disorder, depression, anxiety, and other trauma-related consequences.
+Dr. Cardoso has been funded to examine the unique stressors associated parenting in the context of deportation risk (Hogg Foundation for Mental Health); the integration of unaccompanied minors in the U.S. communities (Department of Homeland Security); the effects of immigration enforcement on mental health outcomes of Latinx high schools (Robert Wood Johnson Foundation); and the implementation of Journey of Hope to reduce psychosocial stress in children exposed to multiple natural disasters (National Institute of Mental Health).
+Dr. Cardoso works with humanitarian organizations around the world that focus on providing legal and mental health services to immigrants, unaccompanied minor youth, and refugees that have experienced trauma.
+She has served as an expert witness in asylum, child trauma, human trafficking, and family separation cases and has testified on behalf of vulnerable populations.
+At the invitation of Houston Mayor Sylvester Turner, she joined The Welcoming Houston Task Force, an initiative that aimed to enhance inclusion and lasting economic integration of new Americans through public policy and by implementing community-based initiatives.
+Dr. Cardoso was twice elected to the national board of directors for the Society for Social Work Research, and she currently serves on the board of Communities in Schools.
+She is a founding member of the Central American Minors Workgroup—one of the largest volunteer networks of legal service, mental health, health, educational and post-release service providers in the United States.
+Prior to getting a degree in social work, Dr. Cardoso was a proud Peace Corps volunteer in Santo Domingo, Ecuador (1999-2002).

 Education